 - The Right to Uninterrupted Medication Administration

 Should errors in medication administration occur, they are captured in our hospital’s incident reporting system and investigated.
 There was one medication error at our hospital for the last reporting period.
+Our hospital will continue to review and improve the current strategies we have in place for medication safety.

 Consumer Involvement